-Following the submission of the Social Welfare Policy Paper, students will then synthesize their findings in to a 3-5 slide PowerPoint that students will present live to the class.
-When approaching this aspect of the assignment, be sure to think about your audience, consider what they need to know to understand the policies goals, backers, potential risks, strengths, and so on.
-The goal is to inform your classmates, so that they are better aware of the dynamics around them, but also to create a "Call to Action", in letting us know where we can go/what we can do if we want to support/reject this policy/bill.
-Be sure to include visuals, legible written portions and references for any quotes or data that was gathered from an outside source
+Following the submission of the Social Welfare Policy Paper, students will then synthesize their findings into a 1-page Call to Action that students will present live to the class.
+When approaching this aspect of the assignment, be sure to think about your audience, consider what they need to know to understand the policy's goals, backers, potential risks, strengths, and so on.
+The goal is to inform your classmates of the dynamics impacting things that they care about.
+This will done through the 1-page "Call to Action" (a social work way of letting us know where we can go/what we can do if we want to support/reject this policy/bill).

-STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Social Welfare Policy Selection Week Four 10 points Social Welfare Policy Paper Week Thirteen 90 points Social Welfare Policy Slides Due to Canvas Week Fifteen Social Welfare Policy Presentations Given Week Sixteen 50 points TOTAL OF 150 POINTS
+STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Social Welfare Policy Selection Week Four 10 points Social Welfare Policy Paper Week Thirteen 90 points 1-page (PDF) Call to Action Week Sixteen 50 points Final Discussion / Peer Review Week Sixteen See week 16 Discussion Above TOTAL OF 150 POINTS

-5. This course offers 1 or 2 extra credit assignments each semester.
+6. This course offers 1 or 2 extra credit assignments each semester.
 These vary depending on events happening in and around the CR campus.
 Students interested in extra credit should check in with the Assignment Drop Box on Canvas (the button for this can be found on this course's Canvas "Home" page) for more information.

-TOTAL CLASS POINTS AVAILABLE FOR THE SEMESTER 640
+TOTAL CLASS POINTS AVAILABLE FOR THE SEMESTER ......
+595

-ATTENANCE POLICY AND GRADING STANDARDS: The Department of Social Work of Human Resources recognizes the relationship between values, skills, and knowledge gained in the classroom and our professional accountability to the communities we serve.
+ATTENANCE POLICY AND GRADING STANDARDS

+The Department of Social Work of Human Resources recognizes the relationship between values, skills, and knowledge gained in the classroom and our professional accountability to the communities we serve.
 Further, attendance and punctuality demonstrate professional behavior and respect for peers and the learning environment.

-Students are expected to communicate with instructors prior to any absence and are encouraged to communicate with faculty about any circumstances that may interfere with their academic progress.
+Students are expected to communicate with the professor prior to any absence and are encouraged to communicate with faculty about any circumstances that may interfere with their academic progress.
 When we communicate, we can develop plans for your continued success.